 b) Causes a disturbance.

-4.3.3 Minors in Possession/Consumption/Under the Influence of Alcohol While on Campus

-As students under the age of 21, being under the influence of, possessing, manufacturing, exchanging, distributing, purchasing, using or selling alcohol on NDSU owned or controlled property, or at NDSU sponsored or supervised events, is prohibited.

-4.3.4 Driving While Under the Influence of Alcohol or Other Drugs

-Driving while under the influence of alcohol or other drugs, regardless of location, is prohibited.

-4.3.5 Possession of Alcohol Beverage Container

-Possession or display of empty alcohol beverage containers, including but not limited to cans, bottles and kegs, on the NDSU campus, including those held by unauthorized individuals for the purpose of recycling, is prohibited.
+,

-4.3.6 Alcohol at Student Organization Events
+3.7 Alcohol at Student Organization Events

-Recognized NDSU student organizations planning off campus events at which alcohol may be available (within the premises where the event takes place) must complete and file with the Student Activities Office, Memorial Union 120, an Event Risk Management Planning Notification Form, available in the Student Activities Office and online at www.ndsu.edu/mu/about_mu/forms.
-Events involving alcohol must be closed events, intended only for organization membership and invited guests, and alcohol must be sold/ served by a licensed third party vendor.
-Policies for event planning include:
+Recognized NDSU student organizations planning off campus events at a venue where alcohol may be present must complete and submit an Event Risk Management Planning Notification Form, and a guest list to the Student Activities .Office, Memorial Union 120.
+Events involving alcohol must be closed events, intended only for organization membership and invited guests, and alcohol must be sold and served by a licensed third party vendor.

-4.3.6.1 Events/Parties at which Alcohol May be Present

-Open events/parties, at which alcohol may be present, are prohibited by the university.
-Open events/parties are defined as those with unrestricted access by nonmembers of the organization.

-4.3.6.2

-Closed events/parties, at which alcohol may be present, are defined as those requiring restricted access by members of the organization and identified guests.
-These events/parties require guest lists that must be submitted to the Student Activities Office, Memorial Union 120, during normal business hours at least 24 hours prior to the event.

-4.3.3.6.
-Use of Student Organization or Public Funds
+.

 Student organization or public funds may not be used for the purchase of alcoholic beverages .

-4.3.6.
-Sale of Alcoholic Beverages

-Sale of alcoholic beverages by students and student organizations is strictly forbidden.
+Sale of alcoholic beverages by students and student organizations is prohibited.
 This includes any action that can be remotely construed as an alcohol sale, such as charging admission to parties, passing the hat, selling empty cups and selling drink tickets.
-Alcohol sales may be conducted only by licensed third party vendors and made available only in individual serving containers.
+Alcohol, if available must be sold and served by licensed third party vendors.

-4.3.6.
-Common Sources of Alcohol

-Common sources of alcohol, such as party balls or kegs, are not permitted.
+Common sources or a bulk quantity of alcohol, such as cases or kegs, are not permitted at any student organization sponsored event.

-4.3.6.6 Activities and Promotions

 No activities or promotions shall encourage excessive and/or rapid consumption of alcoholic beverages.
 This includes contests, drinking games and discounts or special pricing of alcoholic beverages.
-Use of alcohol at any such events is expected to be lawful and responsible.
+Use of alcohol at events is expected to be lawful and responsible.

-4.3.6.7 Alcoholic Beverages as Prizes

-Alcoholic beverages (such as kegs or cases of beer) may not be used as awards or prizes in connection with events or activities.
-Prize coupons and/or gift cards used for establishments with a liquor license must include the statement, “Not valid for purchase of alcohol.”
+Alcoholic beverages may not be used as awards or prizes in connection with events or activities.
+Prize coupons and/or gift cards donated by establishments with a liquor license must include the statement, “Not valid for purchase of alcohol.”

-4.3.7 Advertising Related to Alcohol
+3.8 Advertising Related to Alcohol